Lumbar packs....would this particular rose smell as sweet if we called it a "fanny" pack?

 [As an aside, you might want to check out the association between tight muscles on the back of your legs and lower back pain, nicely explained below the diagram.]

-Here are a few ideas to keep in mind if you want to try wearing a lumbar pack:
+Here are a few ideas to keep in mind if you want to try wearing this small alternative to a hiking backpack: